 3. Visiting Mosques.
 On this day, Muslims don’t miss visiting the mosque at all to offer their prayers.
 And after participating in the prayers, people generally indulge themselves in discussions pertaining to Muhammad and his life.

 4. Singing.
-On this day, the Muslim community sings with great joy and happiness.
+The special occasion also witnesses the Muslim community singing in great joy and happiness.
 Among all the tracks, one of the major and most popular songs is Maulaud.
 As per the traditional values of Islam, singing this song brings good luck and also reaffirms the loyalty of the devotee towards God.

 Milad-un-Nabi holds a very special place in the Muslim community.
 On this day, people prepare a variety of delicacies to distribute to their friends and for their own consumption.
 Some of the most popular sweets are Baklava and Seviyan which are essentially prepared with many other delightfully scrumptious sweets.
 The Muslim men generally wear Kurta and Pyjama and the women go with Abaya, Jilbab, and Duppata.